vishwagw/Object-detection-and-distance-measurement-using-computer-vision/README.md

 * Track objects across frames and use their motion patterns
 * Changes in object size and position provide distance cues
 * Optical flow can help estimate relative distances

+check the req.txt for requriements for running the applcation.